maoyuans/chronicles-of-terre/subclasses/Cleric-Balance.md

 # Cleric - Balance Domain

-To every action there is an opposite and equal reaction, to light there is dark, to hot there is cold, these are the natural forces that hold the world in balance.
-This balance is the source of your faith and belief.
+To every action there is an opposite and equal reaction, to light there is dark, to fire there is ice, these are the natural forces that hold the world in balance.
+This balance is the source of your faith and belief, and those who dare defy this delicate balance shall suffer your wrath.

 ## Domain Spells